 Thank goodness for the internet.
-2020 has been a challenging year: divisive politics, election misinformation, deeply troubling acts of racial injustice, and a global pandemic that kept us from loved ones.
-Through it all the internet has helped us stay connected and informed.
+It’s been another challenging year: divisive politics, rampant misinformation, ongoing racial injustice, and a global pandemic that has kept us from loved ones.
+But through it all, we’ve seen how the web still has the power to help us stay connected, hopeful and informed.

-Want to contribute?
-Share your love letter to the internet with us using the hashtag #DearInternet on Twitter or Instagram, or submit using this form.
+Want to be part of it?
+Share your love letter to the internet with us using the hashtag #DearInternet on Twitter or Instagram, or submit it using this form.
 We’ll update this page regularly with our favorites.